Governance

 UWCSEA’s Board of Governors applies good governance practices as set out by the Accounting and Corporate Regulatory Authority (ACRA), the national regulator of business entities, public accountants and corporate service providers in Singapore.

-Information on UWCSEA’s compliance with ACRA can be found via the ACRA website .
+Information on UWCSEA’s compliance with ACRA can be found via the ACRA website.

-Committee for Private Education
+Private Education Institution

 UWCSEA Board of Governors